Home | Start The Analyst | FAQ | Search | Health Discussion Forum

 Vitamin B6 (Pyridoxine)

-Alternative Names: Pyridoxine, or Pyridoxine HCL.
+Alternative names: Pyridoxine, or Pyridoxine HCL.

 Vitamin B6 is an antioxidant nutrient that helps the body inhibit the formation of damaging free radicals.
 Excess homocysteine causes atherosclerosis (thickening and hardening of the artery walls) and an adequate supply of Vitamin B6 will prevent the accumulation of this toxic metabolite.
 B6 deficiency can weaken the heart muscle and raise serum cholesterol levels.